All Episodes

 He says the mayor's position is tantamount to celebrating Lincoln's birthday without talking about Abraham Lincoln, which is exactly what this is.

-Moreover, ninety-six percent of Americans celebrate Christmas.
+Moreover, 96% of Americans celebrate Christmas.

-So why, says the ad, are we tippy toeing around the religious meaning of Christmas every December?
+So why, says the ad, are we tippy-toeing around the religious meaning of Christmas every December?

-The ad goes on to say there is something sick about friendship trees, winter solstice concerts, holiday parades, and the holiday festivals.
+The ad goes on to say, there is something sick about friendship trees, winter solstice concerts, holiday parades, and the holiday festivals.

 It is madness.